Growing, low risk, transparent economy

 Victorian service sectors have grown strongly over the last five years

-Victorian industries such as healthcare, information technology, financial services and construction have a compound annual growth rate greater than average.
-There are substantial investment opportunities to be found in these high growth service industries.
+Victorian industries such as healthcare, professional, scientific and technical services, information technology, construction and retail trade have a compound annual growth rate greater than average.
+There are substantial investment opportunities to be found in these high growth service industries

-The Victorian economy, as a state economy, is larger than most South-East Asian nations.
-Outstripping national economies such as Singapore, Philippines and New Zealand, in 2020-21 our state economy generated A$474 billion Gross State Product (GSP).
+As a state economy, the Victorian economy is larger than most South-East Asian nations.
+Outstripping national economies such as Singapore, Philippines and New Zealand, in 2021-22 our state economy generated A$515 billion Gross State Product (GSP).